-- To introduce the students to the concept of Signals and Linear Time-Invariant Systems - To illustrate various mathematical tools such as Fourier, Laplace, z-Transform etc. for signal processing applications - To impart the fundamentals of digital filter and its design.
+- To introduce the students to the concept of Signals and Linear Time-Invariant Systems - To illustrate various mathematical tools such as Fourier, Laplace, z-Transform etc. for signal processing applications - To impart the fundamentals of digital filter and its design. - To impart the fundamentals of sampling.

-MODULE I INTRODUCTION TO SIGNALS AND SYSTEMS 10
+MODULE I INTRODUCTION TO SIGNALS AND SYSTEMS